Ghostridr/ScreepsWorld/README.md

 ## Deployment

 > This repo assumes an **offline-first** workflow based in `src/`.

 Any modules within the root will appear in the Screeps client and be readable by the game.
-Screeps does not support folders or other files outside it's designed modules (`main`, `role.builder`, etc.).
+Screeps does not support folders or other files outside it's designed modules (`main`, `role.builder`, etc.) using a flat directory structure.
+However, this repo uses symlinks to avoid duplication and keep the source organized in `src/`.

 **Release checklist:**